Shy (manga)

 Shy (stylized in all caps) is a Japanese superhero manga series written and illustrated by Bukimi Miki.
 The series was serialized in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion from August 2019 to November 2025.
-As of October 2025, it has been collected into thirty-one tankōbon volumes.
+As of January 2026, it has been collected into thirty-three tankōbon volumes.
 An anime television series adaptation produced by Eight Bit aired from October to December 2023.
 A second season aired from July to September 2024.

 Set in a world where each country has its own superhero, the story follows Teru Momijiyama as the Japanese hero Shy as she fights alongside the heroes of Earth to ward off evil and keep world peace, all while learning to control her severe shyness and to deal with the fears and uncertainties that come with being a hero.
 The main threat is the supervillain group Amarariruku, led by its leader, Stigma.

 Synopsis

 Setting

 As the world was on the brink of a Third World War, superheroes appeared around the globe to restore order and bring about a new era of world peace.
 After the threat of war ended, each hero returned to a country to help with domestic matters, where they were quickly accepted by their respective citizens.
 To better communicate with each other, all heroes meet at Space HQ (ヒーローたちの隠れ家, Hīrōtachi no Kakurega), a space station used to oversee and discuss matters back on Earth.
 Much of the power and story in Shy deals with people and their "heart", which is either protected by the heroes or manipulated by the villains.
 Every hero is equipped with a pair of Heart-Shift Bracelets (天心輪, Tenshinrin) that allow them to transform their appearance from civilian to hero and communicate with others in any language.
 When a hero syncs their heart with the bracelets, they become the source of each hero's power and abilities by storing "Heart Power" for use when seen fit.
 The stronger one's conviction and determination is, the more powerful one can become.
 If a hero's Heart Power runs out, they return to their civilian form.

 On the other hand, the villains can manipulate a person's heart by forcing them to wear a special type of ring, called the Made in Heart (Meido in Hāto), which are connected back to their leader, as a result of the rings being made from parts of his heart.
 These rings have the power to draw out the deepest, most extreme feelings in one's heart, which can manifest as black crystals on their body.
 This kind of heart also has the ability to create a domain of a variable size, like a personal utopia.